What are estimated entries?

 If you make major changes to the number of candidates after submitting your form, please email us to let us know.

 What is the deadline for estimated entries?

-The estimated entry deadline for General Qualifications and Checkpoint tests for the May/June examination series is 10 October, and the deadline for the October/November examination series is 10 April.
+The estimated entry deadline for General Qualifications for the June examination series is 10 October, and the deadline for the November examination series is 10 May.